Discretization of Liouville type nonautonomous equations preserving integrals: Proof of Theorem

-Let us find an $x$-integral of equation (\ref{case4discretization}) of minimal order if it exists.
+{\bf{\underline{Finding $x$-integral, Part(a)}}}: Let us find an $x$-integral of equation (\ref{case4discretization}) of minimal order if it exists.
 First, assume that equation (\ref{case4discretization}) possesses an $x$-integral $F(x,n,t, t_1)$ of the first order.
 The equality $D_xF(x, n, t, t_1)=0$ can be rewritten as

 By comparing the coefficients before $t_x^0$ and $t_x$ we get

 and

 We differentiate equation (\ref{case4x-integral(2)TheFirst}) with respect to $x$, use (\ref{case4x-integral(1)TheFirst}), and get a contradictory equality